-This article was co-authored by a group of community foundation CEOs.
+A group of community foundation CEOs co-authored this article.
 Sharon Avery, Toronto Foundation; Terry Cooke, Hamilton Community Foundation; Wendy Rinella, Oakville Community Foundation; Martha Powell, London Community Foundation; Elizabeth Heald, Kitchener Waterloo Community Foundation; Marco Pagani, Ottawa Community Foundation.

 Ontario does not currently have any legislation in place to do this work.
 But that’s not to say Ontario doesn’t have any unclaimed property.
-The most populous province has accumulated a significant amount, and currently consumers have less than a 1% chance of ever finding it; compare that to BC where every year consumers track down 20% of the unclaimed money they didn’t know they had!
+The most populous province has accumulated a significant amount.
+Consumers currently have less than a 1% chance of ever finding it; compare that to BC, where every year, consumers track down 20% of the unclaimed money they didn’t know they had!
 And, with the funds that have accumulated over 100+ years, $42M has been disbursed by Vancouver Foundation to community charities across the province since 2003.

 Who knew that we could find “couch cushion” money of this scale that could have so much positive impact, at this challenging time in history?